Dematic Introduces Its First-Ever Virtual, Global Material Handling & Logistics Conference (MHLC)

 - Reveal how AI, machine learning, big data and robotics are transforming retail and logistics operations.

-Scheduled speakers include IKEA innovation leader Claudia Olsson, former Alibaba executive Porter Erisman, Iron Maiden leader singer Bruce Dickinson and Formula-1 driver & 13-time Grand Prix winner David Coulthard.
+Scheduled speakers include Founder and CEO of Stellar Capacity and Young Global Leader at World Economic Forum, Claudia Olsson, former Alibaba executive Porter Erisman, Iron Maiden leader singer Bruce Dickinson and Formula-1 driver & 13-time Grand Prix winner David Coulthard.

 "Future Forward is a method and a mindset for supply chain professionals to take on the unanticipated disruptions of 2020," said Hasan Dandashly, President and CEO, Dematic.
 "By bringing MHLC onto a virtual platform and inviting global participation, we hope to empower attendees with the insights, strategies and innovations that will propel them to future success."